 Benefits.
 Whether a program pays a uniform rate for all children or an increasing or decreasing amount for each additional child may reflect the history or the intent of the program.
-The allowance structure may vary, for example, depending on whether the primary intent is to provide assistance or stimulate population growth.
-The allowance in most countries is a uniform amount for every child, regardless of the number of children in a family.
-The allowance in most of the other countries increases for each additional child; the payment for a fifth child, for example, may be considerably larger than that for the first or second child.
-In a few countries, the allowance per child diminishes or ceases with the addition of children beyond a certain number.
+The allowance structure may vary, for example, depending on whether the primary intent is to provide assistance, stimulate population growth, or promote human capital.
+The allowance is often a uniform amount for every child, regardless of the number of children in a family.
+In other countries, the allowance in most of the other countries increases for each additional child; the payment for a fifth child, for example, may be considerably larger than that for the first or second child.
+In a few countries, the allowance for each child diminishes or ceases with the addition of children beyond a certain number.
 In some countries, family allowances (and tax exemptions for dependent family members) have been replaced or supplemented by credits or other forms of a negative income tax.

 Administrative Organization.
-In countries where family allowances are available to all families and financed from general revenues, the program is usually administered by a government department.
+In countries where family allowances are universal or targeted to the poorest households, the program is usually administered by a government ministry, department, or semi-autonomous agency.
 Where allowances are payable mainly to families of employed persons and financed primarily from employer contributions, the administration may be by a semiautonomous agency under public supervision.
 Equalization funds may handle the program's financial operations.
 Each employer pays family allowances to its employees with their wages.
 The firm then settles with the local fund only the surplus or deficit of contributions due, after deducting allowances the firm has paid.
 A similar procedure of settling only surpluses or deficits is followed by the local funds in relation to the regional equalization funds under whose supervision they operate.
 The equalization process makes it possible to fix a uniform contribution rate for all employers, regardless of the number of children in their employees' families.
 It also eliminates any effect allowances might have on inducing employers to discriminate in hiring workers with children.